One In Christ

 In the early centuries of Christianity, first lamps and then candles were used for lighting.
 Light is symbol of the presence of God.
 Light symbolises Divine presence.
 Israel experienced presence of Jehovah through the pillar of fire at night.
 “God is light (1 Jn.
 1: 5) and in Him is Read more…

-By Jacob P Varghese, 11 months10 months ago
+By Jacob P Varghese, 4 years4 years ago

 1 2 3 Next